dewiniaid/TimeControl/README.md

 Make minimum and maximum timewarp amounts configurable.

 ## Changelog

+### 0.1.5 (2018-02-26)
+* Update for Factorio 0.17
+* Removed the old permission check for timewarp, which never actually worked.
+You can now choose between allowing everyone or just admins to timewarp in map settings.

 ### 0.1.4 (2018-10-08)
 * Added German translations, courtesy of mrbesen and SuperSandro2000